-Prerequisites: Not open to students with credit in Italian 30 or equivalent.
+Prerequisites: Italian 30, Italian 201 or equivalent.

 Note: Enrollment in any higher level Italian course requires a grade of at least "C-" in the prerequisite course(s), or consent of the Department.

-Course Objectives: The course will cover 7 chapters of the book.
-Students will learn greetings and introductions, numbers, how to find their way around, nationalities, how to describe themselves and others, how to speak about work, hobbies, sport and the weather, how to order food and book a room.
-They will also learn Italian geography and current issues concerning modern Italy.
+Course Objectives: The course will cover the remaining 7 chapters of the textbook.
+Students will learn how to talk about everyday life, the family, Italian food, shopping, about past events using the imperfetto and passato prossimo.
+They will learn how to describe people, express wishes, ask and make suggestions They will also learn Italian geography and current issues concerning modern Italy.